Thierry Ardisson: Early life

-Thierry Ardisson was born on January 6, 1949, in Bourganeuf, in the Creuse department, where his family had temporarily relocated for a construction project.
+Ardisson was born on 6 January 1949, in Bourganeuf, in the Creuse department, where his family had temporarily relocated for a construction project.
 He spent part of his early childhood in Algeria, where his father worked on restoring the Mers El Kébir military base.
-He has a younger brother, Patrick.
+He had a younger brother, Patrick.

 Thierry’s parents are originally from the Nice region in southern France.
 His mother, Juliette Renée Gastinel (1930–2022), was a homemaker, and his father, Victor Ardisson (1925–2004), was a civil engineer working in the construction sector, notably for the company founded by André Borie, which required the family to move frequently.

 In 1957, the family moved to Arêches in the Beaufortain area of Savoie, as his father was assigned to the construction of the Roselend Dam, one of France’s largest.
 Ardisson attended Collège Saint-Michel (Annecy) and later earned a degree in English from the University of Montpellier Paul Valéry.

 At age 17, while working as a DJ at the Whisky à Gogo nightclub in Juan-les-Pins, Ardisson had a first homosexual experience, which he details in his autobiography Confessions d'un baby-boomer.

 Career

 Early career in advertising and journalism

-Thierry Ardisson began his career as a copywriter in advertising.
+Ardisson began his career as a copywriter in advertising.
 In 1969, he moved to Paris and was hired in the sales promotion department at BBDO, then at TBWA, and later at Ted Bates, before co-founding his own agency, Business, in 1978 with Éric Bousquet and Henri Baché.

 While working at Business, Ardisson invented the 8-second TV ad format, enabling advertisers with limited budgets to access TV advertising.

 As a copywriter, he is also credited with creating several memorable advertising slogans for French consumers: